-But saying from experience, the road to perfecting a new language is never easy.
+But from experience, the road to perfecting a new language is never easy.
 Especially if you are studying it by yourself.

 You will be confused about correct usage, new terms, grammar rules, and pronunciation.
 You may also lack the motivation and compelling reason to practice regularly since no one will push you.

-Even speaking is one of the best ways to correct mistakes and learn the language better.
+Speaking is one of the best ways to correct mistakes and learn the language better.
 You would be terrified of making errors that would make you look unaware.

 Since it is a widespread problem, the internet has seen the development of multiple software, apps, and tools.
 These can help with translations, grammar, sentences, vocabulary, etc. One such option is Pimsleur.